 Thought leadership marketing improves your bottom line

-The study asked more than 1,300 business decision makers and C-suite executives from a variety of industries how thought leadership influences their behaviors throughout the B2B purchase process.
+The study asked approximately 1,200 business decision makers, content creators and salespeople from a variety of industries how thought leadership impacts the customer’s journey throughout the B2B purchase process.
 Among the findings:

-For example, the study found that 10 percent of thought leadership creators believed having high-quality TL allows them to charge more than their competitors who produce lower quality content.
-In response to the same question, 49 percent of business decision makers and 47 percent of C-suite executives said they are more willing to “pay a premium to work with an organization that has publicly articulated a clear vision for the future.”
+For example, the study found that 14 percent of thought leadership creators believed having high-quality thought leadership allows them to charge more than their competitors who produce lower quality content.
+In response to the same question, 61 percent of C-suite executives said they are willing to “pay a premium to work with an organization that has publicly articulated a clear vision for the future.”

 If you’re going to do thought leadership, do it right

 Of course not all thought leadership campaigns are created equal.
 There’s an awful lot of mediocre content out there, from blog posts that are strictly self-promotional, to articles full of empty platitudes and clichés.
-These quasi-advertisements disguised as thought leadership not only do not help a company, but the Edelman/LinkedIn study found that they can significantly hurt it.
+Not only do these quasi-advertisements disguised as thought leadership not help a company, but the Edelman/LinkedIn study found that they can significantly hurt it.

-In fact, when asked about their reaction to poor thought leadership content, 45 percent of business decision makers and 53 percent of C-suite executives agreed with the statement: My respect and admiration for the organization DECREASED, and 30 percent of business decision makers and 35 percent of C-suite executives said that poor thought leadership content directly led them to decide NOT to award business.
+In fact, when asked about their reaction to poor thought leadership content, 46 percent of business decision makers agreed with the statement: My respect and admiration for the organization DECREASED, and 29 percent of business decision makers said that poor thought leadership content directly led them to decide NOT to award business.

 In a report about the study’s findings, Spencer Ante, an editorial director at Edelman wrote, “Most people are disappointed by the lack of valuable insights they find in what’s passed off as thought leadership.
 But if brands can take a more journalistic approach and make content that is original, relevant, digestible and timely, they will be greatly rewarded by the return on that investment.”